The Science of Color in Modern UI/UX Design

 Use Pastels Strategically

-Pastel tones add breathing room without losing contrast.
-Perfect for backgrounds and secondary elements.
+Pastel tones add space without losing contrast.
+Use them for backgrounds and secondary elements.

 Test Neon Colors on Mobile

-High-saturation and neon colors can appear harsh on mobile OLED screens.
-Always test on actual devices.
+High-saturation and neon colors can look harsh on mobile OLED screens.
+Test on actual devices.

 Validate in Real UI Context

-Test contrast in actual components — buttons, cards, forms — not just isolated color blocks.
-Context changes how colors perform.
+Test contrast in actual components like buttons, cards, and forms.
+Not just isolated color blocks.
+Context changes how colors look.

 Ready to Build Accessible, Modern Color Palettes?